This is a collection of things users feel XDS should handle differently from how the program currently does.

 - Add the REIDX keyword to XDSCONV.
 This would enable scaling in a centered spacegroup, and using P1 for the final dataset.

 - Add a SKIP_RANGE keyword similar to SPOT_RANGE which enables skipping multiple ranges of frames from the specified DATA_RANGE.
 XDS should just ignore those frames as if they were supposed to exist but do not. --Mnfodje 15:07, 1 November 2010 (UTC).
-Comment: there is EXCLUDE_DATA_RANGE for this purpose
+Comment: there is EXCLUDE_DATA_RANGE for this purpose.
+This parameter is used by INIT, COLSPOT, INTEGRATE, but not by CORRECT which means you must re-INTEGRATE.
+If you want to exclude a data range from an existing XDS_ASCII.HKL, run exclude_data_range_from_XDS_ASCII.HKL.

 - if the first frame of DATA_RANGE cannot be found in CORRECT (because the frames have already been deleted or so), xds should pick up QX, QY, NX, NY from XDS.INP.
 Fixed in the version of Dec 06, 2010